 We must ensure that immigration reform legislation includes economic protections for the 11 million people who currently toil in the shadow economy.
 Minimum wage laws and other worker protections must be enforced, regardless of a worker’s immigration status.
 This will prevent exploitation by unscrupulous employers and honor the Jewish teaching to treat one’s workers fairly.

 We will raise our voices and organize our allies to ensure that immigration reform does not leave same sex couples out in the cold.
 LGBT Americans should be able to sponsor a spouse or permanent partner in the same way opposite sex couples have long been able to do.
 It is essential to have faith communities support this in a highly visible way in order to combat those who would claim the mantel of faith and morality to promote injustice and bigotry.
+Now that section 3 of DOMA has been repealed we will ensure that language within immigration policies stay inclusive of LGBT people so that all Americans will be treated equally when it comes to immigration.

 Bend the Arc is lobbying legislators in Washington and organizing locally across the country.
 In early February, Bend the Arc submitted testimony to the House Judiciary Committee as it held its first hearing of the new term on immigration.
 We are working with our partners to develop resounding support from the Jewish community for just and fair immigration reform that is in the best interest of our entire nation.
 Join us.